 - Rating: Good

 Rainbow trout: Most anglers report good fishing.
-Spoons, jigs, crankbaits and common trout baits (like worms) work well from the shore or a boat.
+Spoons, jigs and crankbaits along with common trout baits (such as worms) are working from the shore and from boats.
 We've received reports of small schools cruising the shoreline.
-Fishing is good off rocky points and inlets, and in the backs of some of the bays.
-Anglers are also catching rainbows while fishing for lake trout, kokanee and bass.
+Anglers also report good fishing off rocky points, inlets and in the backs of some of the bays.

-Smallmouth bass: Fishing is good to excellent for the smaller fish (10-20 feet down) and larger fish below.
-Reports are the darker, crayfish-colors in just about any kind of bass lure is working well including flies, grubs, worms, crankbaits and spoons.
-If they aren't hitting, try going smaller and working it down close to the bottom.
+Smallmouth bass: The bass are providing good to excellent fishing.
+You'll find the smaller fish at about 10 to 20 feet down, and the larger fish even deeper.
+Try using the darker, crayfish-colors in just about any kind of bass lure, including flies, grubs, worms, crankbaits and spoons.
+If they are not hitting, use a smaller lure and work it down close to the bottom.

 - Location: Daggett County

 - Directions: Drive 45 miles north of Vernal on US-191

 - Likely catch: Kokanee Salmon, Lake Trout, Rainbow Trout, Smallmouth Bass